 - Free cash deposit up to $5,000 per statement cycle

-If you choose to open a Business Total Savings account in tandem with your Total Business Checking account, Chase will also waive the former’s $10 monthly service fee.
+If you choose to open a Business Total Savings account in tandem with your Business Complete Checking account, Chase will also waive the former’s monthly service fee.

 Beyond their checking account options, customers also love Chase’s robust, easy-to-use digital banking tools, which all Chase business customers can access at no extra charge.
 One of Chase’s standout mobile banking capabilities is their text banking feature, which allows business account holders to view their account balances, review transactions, and review upcoming credit card statements just by sending Chase a text.